 Learners from PM Training now have access to a counsellor, with a wide variety of support options to help them in their day-to-day lives.
 Leanne Duthie will be working closely with learners to provide a trusting, humanistic approach to mental health counselling.

 Leanne offers a compassionate ear, listening without judgement, allowing learners to take the lead in discussions.
 She offers them the chance to discover their own solutions by supporting and encouraging them throughout the process.

 Learners can get between six to eight counselling sessions.
 There are a variety of different ways learners can follow on after these sessions, from being introduced to calming apps, mindfulness, breathing exercises and being signposted to other organisations for support.

-We have recently introduced our very own Mental Health and Wellbeing Ambassador, Liz Rowley who will be working alongside Leanne to signpost learners who may need more help or she will be there simply for a chat!
+We have recently introduced our very own Mental Health and Wellbeing Ambassador, Celeste Green who will be working alongside Leanne to signpost learners who may need more help or she will be there simply for a chat!

 This counselling service is completely free to learners at PM Training and is funded by Realise charity.

 Togetherall is a new anonymous platform where you can log in from home or in centre.
 This service is free of charge for all our learners and apprentices and is a great platform for you to get help and advice using forums and you can even talk to people who may be going through the same things as you.

 Did you know, you can get free condoms with your C-Card?
 Speak to a member of learner services to get your free C-Card.
 You can use your card across a range of venues in Stoke-on-Trent and North Staffs.

 For information on where to use/register for a C-Card, all Sexual Health Services, and advice around STIs and Contraception, please visit www.openclinic.org.uk.